 This is such a quick and easy strawberry salad to make.
-All you have to do is toss the salad ingredients together, quickly blend the dressing ingredients together (which takes about 15 seconds), and combine the two.
+It’s perfect to prep ahead and have all week for lunch!
+Then, all you have to do is toss the salad ingredients together, drizzle with your homemade dressing (which takes about 15 seconds and you can batch make that ahead of time too!)
 Your salad will be ready in about 10 minutes.
 I’ve included serving suggestions below, as well as substitutions and variations to make this recipe work for you and with what you have on hand.

 Perfect for a summer barbecue, potluck, or picnic, I hope you enjoy this strawberry spinach salad recipe.